oriuminc/elastic-path-contentful-integration/README.md

   3. as the example above, add it to the product you will see it show on product page.
   ![product field display](public/img/product-field-display.png "product field display")

   Note: if SLUG field exists, it will get updated.
 Composable uses `/product/<slug>` to fetch products.
-In the case of elasticpath the slug is the product sku
+In the case of elasticpath the slug is the product sku.
+Same thing happens to EP Product UUID, if the field `epUUID` is present

   Also, you should be able to search the collection by SKU